When work works for parents, business is better for everyone

 Who Am I Now?
 Redefining Identity, Values & Success After Parenthood

 Parenthood often leads to a shift in how we view ourselves and our goals.
-We look at strategies for navigating these changes and aligning your evolving self with your career and personal aspirations so that you feel fulfilled in our work and family lives.
+We look at strategies for navigating these changes and aligning your evolving self with your career and personal aspirations so that you feel fulfilled in your work and family lives.

 Beyond Wellbeing: Supporting Parents Makes Strategic Sense